-- · Ensure that both the processors are installed. - · The processor must use a GPU kit low-profile heat sink.
+- · Ensure that both the processors are installed. - · The processor must use a GPU kit low-profile processor and heat sink module.

-- Due to the high power consumption of GPUs, the ambient inlet temperature is restricted to 30°C for CPU 150 W/8 C, 165 W/12 C, 200 W, 205 W to ensure adequate cooling when one or more GPU cards are installed.
-For more information, see the ambient temperature limitations section. - Ensure that the GPU enablement kit is available.
+- To ensure adequate cooling when one or more GPUs are installed, the ambient inlet temperature is restricted to 30°C for CPU 150 W/8 C, 165 W/12 C, 200 W, 205 W. For more information, see the ambient temperature limitations section. - Ensure that the GPU enablement kit is available.